 The cockroach is an insect of the order Dictyoptera.
 There are several types of cockroaches in the UK although the German Cockroach (Blattella germanica) and the slightly larger Oriental Cockroach (Blatta orientalis) are more prevalent.

 What are the signs of cockroaches?

 Cockroaches are usually inactive during the day and tend to hide in the vicinity of a ready water source such as taps, sinks and drains.
 Signs that may indicate a cockroach infestation include:

 German Cockroach (Blattella Germanica)

-The German cockroach is the UK’s most common type and is a smaller species of cockroach, typically ranging between 1.1 – 1.6 cm in length.
+The German cockroach is the UK’s most common type and is a smaller species, typically ranging between 1.1 – 1.6 cm in length.
 Adults can be easily recognised by their colouration which is light brown or tan with two dark, roughly parallel, streaks located on the pronotum immediately behind the head.